davidobrien1/dataRepresentation/Big Project/README.md

  - Update previously logged runs
  - Delete runs
  - Search for runs by name
- - View a leader board which shows the total distance ran by each user in descending order
+ - View a leader board which shows who has run the longest distance
+ - Show the top 10 world record 5k runs, taking the info from a second MySQL table

  To get this project up and running on your own computer, there are a few things that need to be done:
  - You will need python installed on your computer.
 This project was created using python 3.7
  - You will need MySQL installed on your computer
- - You will need to create the the 'running' database.
+ - You will need to create and add data to the 'running' database.
 This can be done as follows:
     - Create the 'running' database: run the 'createRunningDatabase.py' file located in the 'Database Creation' folder
     - Create the 'runs' table in the 'running' database: run the 'createRunsTable.py' file located in the 'Database Creation' folder.
 This will create the table as follows: